 The tax may be withheld at the source of payment if the individual acts via a professional intermediary that is registered for the tax purposes in Russia (such as asset manager, licensed broker or other intermediary that carries out operations under a brokerage service agreement, agency agreement, asset management agreement, commission agreement or commercial mandate agreement), otherwise the non-resident holder - individual shall be liable to file a tax return and pay the tax due to the Russian budget.
-In absence of the licensed broker or an asset manager mentioned above, Russian tax agent responsibilities should also be fulfilled by Russian legal entities or organisations acquiring the ADSs from the non-resident holders - individuals under sale or barter agreement.
+In absence of the licensed broker or an asset manager mentioned above, Russian tax agent responsibilities should also be fulfilled by Russian legal entities or organisations (or individual entrepreneurs) acquiring the ADSs from the non-resident holders - individuals under sale or barter agreement.

 Additionally, acquisition of the ADSs by a non-resident holder who is an individual may constitute a taxable event pursuant to provisions of the Russian Tax Code relating to the material benefit (deemed income) received by individuals as a result of acquisition of securities if this income is viewed as income from sources within Russia.
 If the acquisition price of the ADSs is below the lower margin of fair market value calculated under a specific procedure for the determination of market prices of securities for tax purposes, the difference may be subject to the Russian personal income tax at a rate of 30% (arguably, this would be subject to reduction or elimination under the applicable double tax treaty).
+Income in the form of material benefit received in 2022 - 2023 is temporary exempt from Russian personal income tax.

 As noted above with respect to the disposal of the ADSs under Russian tax legislation, taxation of the income of non-resident holders who are individuals will depend on whether this income would be assessed as received from Russian or non-Russian sources.
 Although Russian tax legislation does not contain any provisions on how the related material benefit should be sourced, the tax authorities may infer that such income should be considered as Russian source income if the ADSs are purchased "in Russia".
 In the absence of any additional guidance as to what should be considered as a purchase of securities "in Russia", the Russian tax authorities may apply various criteria in order to determine the source of the related material benefit, including looking at the place of conclusion of the acquisition transaction, the location of the issuer or other similar criteria.
-There is no assurance, therefore, that proceeds received by non-resident holders - individuals from a sale, exchange, redemption or other disposal of the ADSs will not become subject to tax in Russia.
+There is no assurance, therefore, that proceeds received by non-resident holders - individuals from a sale, exchange, redemption or other disposal of the ADSs or that income in the form of material benefit (if not exempt) received upon acquisition of ADSs will not become subject to tax in Russia.